HRM-027: Resolving Grievances for University Staff Employees

 To be eligible for resolution under this process, the grievance must arise from one of the following categories:

-- Complaint of disciplinary action -- a complaint that the employee has been subjected to inappropriate disciplinary action (e.g., written reprimand, suspension, or termination) in his or her employment;
+Complaint of Disciplinary Action -- A complaint that the University staff employee has been subjected to inappropriate disciplinary action (e.g., written reprimand, suspension, or termination) during their employment.

-- Complaint of retaliation as a result of a grievance -- a complaint that the employee has been subjected to acts of reprisal in his or her employment as a result of using this grievance procedure or participating in this grievance procedure on behalf of another employee.
+Complaint of Retaliation -- A complaint that the University staff employee has been subjected to acts of reprisal in their employment as a result of using this grievance procedure or participating in this grievance procedure on behalf of another employee.
+For purposes of this policy, retaliation occurs when an employer (through a manager, supervisor, administrator, or director) fires an an employee or takes any other type of adverse action (e.g., reprisal, interference, restraint,penalty, discrimination, intimidation, or harassment) against an employee for engaging in protected activity.

-Complaints regarding performance appraisals, flexible work schedule decisions, work force reduction, changes in reporting lines, and other matters not within one of the above categories (i.e., complaints of disciplinary action, violations of terms and conditions of employment or breach of contract, or retaliation as a result of a grievance) are not matters subject to grievance.
+Complaints regarding performance appraisals, flexible work schedule decisions, work force reduction, changes in reporting lines, and other matters not within one of the categories listed above (i.e., complaints of disciplinary action, violations of terms and conditions of employment or breach of contract, or retaliation) are not matters subject to grievance and are addressed in HRM-018: Performance Management for University Staff Employees, HRM-012: Workplace Flexibility, HRM-017: Temporary Reduction in Workforce for University Staff Employees, and HRM-014: Standards of Conduct for University Staff Employees.
 However, such issues may be appropriate for ADR.

 NOTE: Complaints of prohibited discrimination, harassment, or retaliation should be filed with the Office for Equal Opportunity and Civil Rights (EOCR) in accordance with EOCR’s established complaint procedures.